Orbit-based structural decomposition and stellar population recovery for edge-on barred galaxies: Summary

 \section{Summary}

-We select three barred galaxies from the Auriga simulations and create 12 edge-on mock observations in total (four different projections for each galaxy).
-The orbit-superposition models for these galaxies have already been constructed in our previous paper \citep{Jin2025}.
-In this paper, we further decompose these galaxies into bars, bulges, disks, and halos based on stellar orbits.
-We then tag the stellar orbits with ages and metallicities to derive the stellar populations of each structure.
-We compare the properties of model-predicted components with their true counterparts.
-Our main findings are:
+We selected three barred galaxies from the Auriga simulations and created 12 edge-on mock observations in total (four different projections for each galaxy).
+The orbit-superposition models for these galaxies were constructed in an earlier work and described in our previous paper \citep{Jin2025}.
+In the current work, we further decomposed these galaxies into bars, bulges, discs, and halos based on stellar orbits.
+We then tagged the stellar orbits with ages and metallicities to derive the stellar populations of each structure.
+We compared the properties of model-predicted components with their true counterparts.
+Our main findings are listed below.